DennisPeriquet/asus-rt-n66r-openvpn/README.md

 Here's how I set it up to use TLS authentication and using self signed certificates.

+This was done on a Mac using the open source openssl tool but should be very similar on Linux machines.

 # Basic Setup

 The basic setup for OpenVPN on the ASIS router is pretty straightforward.
 Just